-A central challenge for international financial regulatory systems today is how to manage the impact of Global Systemically Important Financial Institutions (G-SIFIs) on the global economy, given the interconnected and pluralistic nature of regulatory regimes.
-This article focuses on the Financial Stability Board (FSB), and proposes a new research agenda regarding the FSB's emerging regulatory forms.
-In particular, it examines the regulatory architecture of New Governance (NG), a variety of approaches that are supposed to be more reflexive, collaborative, and experimental than traditional forms of governance.
-A preliminary conclusion is that NG tools may be effective in resolving some kinds of problems in a pluralistic regulatory order, but they are unlikely to be suitable to all problems.
+A central challenge for international financial regulatory systems today is how to manage the impact of global systemically important financial institutions (G-SIFIs) on the global economy, given the interconnected and pluralistic nature of regulatory regimes.
+This paper focuses on the Financial Stability Board (FSB) and proposes a new research agenda for the FSB's emerging regulatory forms.
+In particular, it examines the regulatory architecture of the New Governance (NG), a variety of approaches that are supposed to be more reflexive, collaborative, and experimental than traditional forms of governance.
+A preliminary conclusion is that NG tools may be effective in resolving some kinds of problems in a pluralistic regulatory order, but they are unlikely to be suitable for all problems.
 As such, this article proposes that analyses of the precise conditions in which NG mechanisms may or may not be effective are necessary.
 It concludes with some recommendations for improving the NG model.

-Keywords: International Financial Regulation; Global Systemically Important Financial Institutions; Financial Stability Board; Regulatory Reform; New Governance; Regulatory Pluralism

-JEL classification: K23, K33
+Keywords: International financial regulation; Global systemically important financial institutions; Financial Stability Board; Regulatory reform; New Governance; Regulatory pluralism JEL Classification: K23, K33

-Jack G. Clarke Professor of Far East Legal Studies, Cornell Law School (E-mail: ar254@cornell.edu)
+Jack G. Clarke Professor of Far East Legal Studies, Cornell Law School (E-mail: ar254@ cornell.edu)

-This paper was prepared in part while the author was a visiting scholar at the Institute for Monetary and Economic Studies, Bank of Japan.
-The author would like to thank the Institute for hosting me during the course of this research and Minoru Aosaki, Michael Dorf, Cristie Ford, Mikari Kashima, Naoko Shindo and Hirotaka Hideshima, for their very helpful comments and criticisms.
+This paper was prepared in part while the author was a visiting scholar at the Institute for Monetary and Economic Studies (IMES), Bank of Japan (BOJ).
+The author would like to thank the IMES for hosting me during the course of this research and Minoru Aosaki, Michael Dorf, Cristie Ford, Mikari Kashima, Naoko Shindo, and Hirotaka Hideshima for their very helpful comments and criticisms.
 Chika Watanabe provided excellent research assistance.
-Views expressed in this paper are those of the author and do not necessarily reflect the official views of the Bank of Japan.
+The views expressed in this paper are those of the author and do not necessarily reflect the official views of the BOJ.